 The combined degree programs are administered on behalf of the Richard Ivey School of Business and Huron University College, Faculty of Arts and Social Science, Centre for Global Studies.

-The combined program is a five-year program leading to a BA in Honors Business Administration (HBA) and a BA (Honors) with Honors Specialization in one of the Honors Specialization modules offered in the Centre for Global Studies: Global Development Studies, Global Culture Studies, or Globalization Studies.
-In Years 1 and 2, students are registered in Huron University College in the Faculty of Arts and Social Science and follow the normal curriculum for the Honors Specialization module.
+The combined program is a five-year program leading to a BA in Honours Business Administration (HBA) and a BA (Honours) with Honours Specialization in Global Culture Studiesas offered by the Centre for Global Studies.
+In Years 1 and 2, students are registered in Huron University College in the Faculty of Arts and Social Science and follow the normal curriculum for the Honours Specialization in Global Culture Studies.
 In Year 3, students are registered in the HBA program.
 Students are registered in the combined program for Years 4 and 5.
 The combined program is outlined below.
-Students in the combined program must meet the language requirement for graduation with an Honors Specialization module from the Centre for Global Studies.
+Students in the combined program must meet the language requirement for graduation with an Honours Specialization module from the Centre for Global Studies.
 (See Centre for Global Studies section of the Calendar for details.)

 Students apply to the combined degrees during the first year of the HBA.
-To be eligible for admission, students must complete a minimum of 10.0 courses including the admission requirements as specified in the current Academic Calendar for entry into the Honors Specialization in Global Development Studies as well as Business Administration 2257.
+To be eligible for admission, students must complete a minimum of 10.0 courses including the admission requirements as specified in the current Academic Calendar for entry into the Honours Specialization in Global Culture Studies as well as Business Administration 2257.
 Students must be enrolled at Huron in Years 1 and 2.
-Students must attain a minimum two-year average of 80% (10.0 credits), a minimum mark of 70% in Business Administration 2257, a minimum mark of 60% in any option course, and satisfy the minimum progression requirements for the Honors Specialization module.
+Students must attain a minimum two-year average of 80% (10.0 credits), a minimum mark of 70% in Business Administration 2257, a minimum mark of 60% in any option course, and satisfy the minimum progression requirements for the Honours Specialization in Global Culture Studies.
 Demonstrated participation in extracurricular and/or community activities, leadership, and work experience are also admission criteria for the HBA.

 In addition, students must attain a minimum weighted rounded average of 78% in the first year of the HBA.
 For students who have completed more than 10.0 credits prior to registration in HBA1, a minimum overall average of 80% is required in the 10.0 courses taken in Years 2 and 3, with no mark less than 60% and a minimum mark of 70% in Business Administration 2257.
 Applications for the combined degrees must be made on-line to the HBA Program by the published deadlines for Ivey.
 The Ivey School's Advanced Entry Opportunity (AEO) students are also eligible to apply to the combined degrees.
 Entrance to the combined degrees is competitive and limited.